BHDSOLUTIONS/BHD/GITDOCS/MergeintoMasterBranch.md

     after you make modifications to your code.

-# 4) git rebase master # rebase your branch to master; applies your branch's changes ontop of the master, where it diverged
+Rebase your branch to master; applies your branch's changes ontop of the master, where it diverged
+# git rebase master

+Go back to master
-# 5) git checkout master # go back to master
+# git checkout master

-# 6) git merge <branch> # merge your branch into master.  since you rebased, this should be trivial
+Merge your branch into master.  since you rebased, this should be trivial
+# git merge <branch>

+Push your master upstream
-# 7) git push # push your master upstream
+# git push

-# -Last step , check to see if your new code is in the master code.
+- Last step , check to see if your new code is in the master code.